rishabh-bansal/GitStart/Students/murad.md

 # Sheikh Mohammad

 ## Whoami:
 I’m a CSE student from India.
-I like to code, read, write, draw and dream to travel a lot!

 ## Languages that I know: